We’re partnering with Woking Borough Council and Surrey County Council to deliver a new and improved railway bridge in Woking.

 What we’re doing

 We are determining the design of the new railway bridge and working closely with our partners to develop a delivery strategy that will minimise disruption on passengers.
-Early enabling work is already underway with engineers completing surveys to help with design selection.

 Temporary line closures will be required while we demolish and rebuild Victoria Arch railway bridge.
 Details of closures will be posted here as they become available.
+The majority of line closures will take place at weekends.
+Longer closures, which may last several days or more, are likely to take place over public holidays such as Easter or Christmas periods.

 For more information or to get in touch with us, please contact us by visiting our contact us page or by calling our 24-hour national helpline on 03457 11 41 41.